open-mmlab/mmdetection3d/docs/datasets/scannet_sem_seg.md

 ### Create dataset

 Similar to the 3D detection task, we create dataset by running `python tools/create_data.py scannet --root-path ./data/scannet --out-dir ./data/scannet --extra-tag scannet`.
-The directory structure after process should be as below:
+The directory structure after processing should be as below:

 ```
 scannet